All the World's a Stage (album)

 All the World's a Stage is a double live album and the first collection of live recordings by Canadian rock band Rush, released on September 29, 1976 by Mercury Records.
 The album was released following the breakthrough success of their fourth studio album 2112 (1976), and was recorded at Massey Hall in Toronto from June 11–13, 1976, during the 2112 tour.
 The title of the album alludes to William Shakespeare's play As You Like It, and would again be referenced by Rush in the 1981 song "Limelight".

+In Europe, the album was released in March 1977.